jessieren/VirFinder/README.md

 ---------
 Please refer to VirFinder-manual.pdf for usage instruction.

-For quick start, one can predict the viral contigs using the command,
+To quick start, one can predict the viral contigs using the command,

     predResult <- VF.pred(<path_to_the_fasta_file>)